-When it comes to summer salads, this peach blueberry salad is for sure in my top three!
-It's one that my mom discovered years ago, and every summer we would make it multiple times per week.
-It's right up there with my other summer favorite, strawberry asiago salmon salad.
+When it comes to summer salads, this peach blueberry salad is easily in my top three!
+It's one that my mom discovered years ago, and every summer we would make it multiple times per week to get in as many peak-season blueberries and peaches as we could.
+Sometimes out of desperation in winter, we'd even try it with frozen blueberries and peaches.
+Definitely not the same!

 Jump to: